SagnikDe2024/MachineVisionExperiments/README.md

 ```math
 z_g \rightarrow ImageDecoder \rightarrow x_g
 ```
+### Some additional thoughts

-For normal image generation in a commercial use one can use a Transformer (Google's T5 and ViT-L) from Hugging Face and a model like Stable Diffusion (or Flux depending on license) and generate images as required.
+For normal image generation in a commercial environment use one can use a Transformer (Google's T5 and ViT-L) from Hugging Face and a model like Stable Diffusion (or Flux depending on license) and generate images as required.
 One can also train a LORA or a DORA to modify the inference of the underlying UNet and get results.

-Another solution will be to ComfyUI which I use personally.
+Another solution will be to use ComfyUI which I use personally.

-[^1]: Probably F1 is a better indication.
+[^1]: Probably F1 scores is a better indication.
 Just using accuracy as everyone else seems to be using it.
 [^acc]: Apparently accuracy is not that [important](https://www.youtube.com/watch?v=-hOytdI3pzU).